MicrosoftDocs/fabric-docs/docs/workload-development-kit/supportability.md

 ---
-title: Supportability - Best Practices for ISVs
+title: Supportability - Best Practices for partners
-description: Guide for ISVs to support their customers on Fabric.
+description: Guide for partners to support their customers on Fabric.
 author: AtefSawaed
 ms.author: atefsawaed
 ms.reviewer: muliwienrib